PROBATE FEES AND COSTS IN CALIFORNIA

 |ESTATE VALUE||STATUTORY FEE|

-*REMEMBER: IF BOTH THE ATTORNEY AND EXECUTOR RECEIVE A FEE, THE ESTATE WILL PAY DOUBLE THAT AMOUNT SHOWN ABOVE.
+*REMEMBER: IF BOTH THE ATTORNEY AND EXECUTOR RECEIVE A FEE, THE ESTATE WILL PAY DOUBLE THAT AMOUNT SHOWN IN TABLE 1.0.
 ALSO, THESE AMOUNTS DO NOT INCLUDE COURT FEES, REFEREE FEES, AND RELATED INCIDENTAL COSTS, WHICH WOULD BE ADDITIONAL COSTS.